LilahCodes/swift/README.md

 - Paste the following `if exist "%temp%\Ckfn1k59vk.exe" (echo File exists) else (echo File not found)`, and hit enter
 - If the file dosen't exist, use a [vpn](#what-vpn-to-use) close swift, rerun
 - After swift fully opens run the cmd again to see if the file is now there
+- If it is, you can now turn off the vpn, restart swift, and use as normal.

 ---